Sinchana-KJ/dbignite/README.md

 # Design Principles
-- Data Model Agnostic ("Interoperable"): The goal of this project is to provide tools that minimize friction when dealing many health data models (of the same data) on the Databricks analytics platform.
+- Data Model Agnostic ("Interoperable"): The goal of this project is to provide tools that minimize friction when dealing many health data models (of the same data) on the Databricks lakehouse platform.

 - Extensible data model mappings and "intermediate data models".
   See: [Design of the Interop Pipelines](#pipelines).
   There is a "many to many" problem when creating mappings between different data models.
 We solve this with the heirarchical combination of simple pipeline transforms.

-- This package handles interoperability of different data models, but integration between upstream data sources and the data lake is out of scope.
-Data is assumed to be landed in the data lake.
+- This package handles interoperability of different data models, but integration between upstream data sources and the data lake is out of scope. _Data is assumed to be landed in the data lake_.
 Though, the pattern could in theory be extended to include integration - the _Transformer_ can take any arbitrary input to find the data.

 - FHIR Bundles: dbignite has support for the convention of data for one patient per bundle in a directory.
 In general, we make no assumptions about what resources will be found in a FHIR bundle, or what the relationships between them will be.
-- These design principles will need to be elaborated on when implementing use cases that require "unstructure" data mapping.
-  For example, OMOP source to concept mapping.
-For the "January project", those use cases are out of scope.

 # Interop Pipeline Design